ganeshsetty/CarND-MPC-Project/README.md

         this_thread::sleep_for(chrono::milliseconds(100));

 But this latency has to be taken care before we feed state vector to MPC solver, i.e state should reflect the values predicted after 100ms.
 In the code, it is handled by update equations.

+          //predict state in 100ms latency
+          px = px + v*cos(psi)*latency;
+          py = py + v*sin(psi)*latency;
+          psi = psi + v*(-delta)/Lf*latency; //steering(delta) is -ve of value received  from simulator
+          v = v + acceleration*latency;

 Then as usual the waypoints are converted to this car coordinate system as explained above.

 After handling the latency , the MPC tunes very well the actuators (steering angle and throttle) that chooses optimal MPC tracjectory by minimizing the cost function within the actuators constraints.